-- 1 An SEQ infrastructure charges schedule means- - (a) an infrastructure charges schedule; or - (b) the part of a planning scheme policy to which section 847 applies that provides for infrastructure contributions for a development infrastructure network, if the policy is in effect. - An SEQ infrastructure charges schedule includes a schedule or part of a planning scheme policy mentioned in paragraph 1 as amended from time to time under division 5, subdivision 3.
+- 1 An SEQ infrastructure charges schedule means- - (a) an infrastructure charges schedule; or water infrastructure, of a distributor-retailer, see the SEQ Water Act, section 53BB(1).

+- (b) the part of a planning scheme policy to which section 847 applies that provides for infrastructure contributions for a development infrastructure network, if the policy is in effect. - An SEQ infrastructure charges schedule includes a schedule or part of a planning scheme policy mentioned in paragraph 1 as amended from time to time under division 5, subdivision 3.